APPLICATION DETAILS COMING SOON!

 IMPORTANT

-During The 65th Winter Park Sidewalk Art Festival all displays will be visited by the Viewing Committee to ensure that the displays and artwork are in compliance with Festival rules.
-It is our exclusive right and responsibility to remove work that is not in compliance.
+During The 67th Winter Park Sidewalk Art Festival all displays will be visited by the Viewing Committee to ensure that the displays and artwork comply with Festival rules.
+It is our exclusive right and responsibility to ensure all art displayed at the Festival is in compliance.
 An Officer of the Festival will make the final decision.
-Non-compliance can result in expulsion and ineligibility for judging, awards and future Festival participation.
+Non-compliance can result in expulsion and will result in ineligibility for judging, awards and future Festival participation.
+The Festival reserves the right to refuse invitation to any applicant found to be in violation of our rules at any point during the admission process.

 FEES

-No refund of Exhibitor Fee will be made for cancellation after Sunday, December 31, 2023, Midnight, EST. Exhibitor Fee refund is subject to an administration fee of $35.00.
+No refund of Exhibitor/Booth Fee will be made for cancellation after Wednesday, December 31, 2025, Midnight, EST. Exhibitor/Booth Fee refund is subject to an administration fee of $35.00.

 There is no commission charged by the Festival on any art sales.